Schulze-lab/Schulze-lab-website/_members/diya_mathai.md

 - Joined the lab in 2022 as an undergraduate (Bioinformatics major)
 - Advanced Biology Research (BIOL-495) in Spring 2023
 - Emerson Fellowship in Summer 2023!
+- Presented a poster at the Undergraduate Research Symposium 2023